runar-labs/runar-ts/integration_design_plan_02.md

   - `decryptLabelGroupSync(encryptedGroup, keystore): Result<T>`
 - These are used by registry encryptors/decryptors, not by decorators directly.

+#### 17.6.1 Access Control Implementation Requirements (CRITICAL)

+**`decryptLabelGroupSync` Behavior:**
+- Attempt decryption using the provided keystore via `keystore.decryptEnvelope(encryptedGroup.envelopeCbor)`
+- If decryption succeeds, deserialize the CBOR result and return `ok(fieldsStruct)`
+- If decryption fails due to missing keys, return `err(Error)` with appropriate error message
+- Never throw exceptions - always return `Result<T, Error>`

+**Generated `decryptWithKeystore` Method Logic:**
+- Initialize result instance with default values (empty strings, zero numbers, etc.)
+- Process each label group independently in a loop
+- For each encrypted label group, call `decryptLabelGroupSync` with the provided keystore
+- If `decryptLabelGroupSync` returns `ok`, assign the decrypted fields to the result instance
+- If `decryptLabelGroupSync` returns `err`, skip that label group but continue processing others
+- Copy any plaintext (non-encrypted) fields from the encrypted instance to the result
+- Return `ok(resultInstance)` - never return errors for individual label group failures

+**Key Implementation Rules:**
+1. **No Silent Failures**: `decryptLabelGroupSync` returns `Result<T, Error>` - never throws
+2. **Independent Processing**: Each label group is processed independently - failure of one does not affect others
+3. **Access Control**: Access control is implemented by keystore's `decryptEnvelope` method failing when it lacks required keys
+4. **Default Values**: Fields that cannot be decrypted remain at their default values (empty strings, zero numbers, etc.)
+5. **Error Isolation**: Decryption errors for individual label groups are captured but don't prevent other fields from being decrypted
+6. **Success Guarantee**: `decryptWithKeystore` always returns `ok(instance)` - the instance contains whatever fields could be decrypted plus default values for inaccessible fields

 ### 17.7.1 Serializer Struct Path Checklist (to avoid envelope/body mix-ups)

 - For Struct with context present: